Anandraj2908/MovieFreak/README.md

-# Movie & TV Show Search Website
+# MovieFreak - Movie & TV Show Search Website

 This website, built with React, retrieves data from themoviedb.org to showcase an extensive collection of movie and TV show details.
 Providing a user-friendly interface, it simplifies the search for diverse entertainment content.